 Pride Month in 2020 is unique.
 Each year, June is spent celebrating the lesbian, gay, bisexual, transgender and queer community, which usually manifests in the form of parades, festivals, concerts, and marches.
-This year, with the reality of the coronavirus pandemic and, more recently, the global demonstrations protesting systemic racism and police brutality against the Black community, Pride Month has a different tone.
+This year, with the reality of the COVID-19 pandemic and, more recently, the global demonstrations protesting systemic racism and police brutality against the Black community, Pride Month has a different tone.
 It has become an opportunity for the LGBTQ+ community to stand in solidarity with its BIPOC members, while elevating the conversation of intersectionality as it pertains to queer experiences.

 We at Songtrust want to offer our staunch solidarity with the Black community, while acknowledging and honoring their experience in our conversation about Pride Month.